 About dmgevents

-Dmg events is one of the leading global event organizers, working across several key industries.
+dmg events is one of the leading global event organizers, working across several key industries.
 Its energy portfolio includes some of the biggest events in the sector, such ADIPEC, the Global Energy Transition Congress, the Egypt Energy Show, the World Utilities Congress, and the Global Energy Show.

 www.dmgevents.com